SharePoint/sp-dev-docs/docs/solution-guidance/implement-a-sharepoint-site-classification-solution.md

 <br/>

-By default, when you create a list either out of the box or by using CSOM, the list is available in the **Recent** menu.
+By default, when you create a list either out-of-the-box or by using CSOM, the list is available in the **Recent** menu.
 The list needs to be hidden, however.
 The following code removes the item from the **Recent** menu.

 ```csharp
 private void RemoveFromQuickLaunch(ClientContext ctx, string listName)